- Office of Transportation & Machinery

 Trade Agreements Secretariat

-Impartially administers the dispute settlement provisions of the North American Free Trade Agreement (NAFTA), Australia, Bahrain, Dominican Republic-Central America (CAFTA-DR), Chile, Colombia, Korea, Morocco, Oman, Panama, Peru, and Singapore free trade agreements with the United States.
+Impartially administers dispute settlement proceedings involving the following 14 Free Trade Agreements of which the United States is a signatory: North American Free Trade Agreement (NAFTA), Dominican Republic-Central America Free Trade Agreement (CAFTA-DR), Australia, Bahrain, Chile, Colombia, Israel, Jordan, Korea, Morocco, Oman, Panama, Peru, and Singapore.

 Supports the entry of U.S. industries into new markets by establishing domestic forums to showcase U.S. goods for foreign purchasers through the International Buyer Program (IBP), and certifying international forums to connect U.S. exporters with overseas clients through the Trade Fair Certification Program.
 In addition, we create opportunities for U.S. firms to meet on a one-to-one basis with foreign industry executives, and government officials to establish sales channels through the Trade Missions Program.
 Our Strategic Partnership Program works in conjunction with private corporations, trade associations and educational institutions to leverage combined resources to further U.S. exports.